fabriceci/RichFilemanager-JAVA/readme.md

 # Java connector for RFM plugin

 *This is a (quick) conversion of the RFM PHP connector tested with Spring MVC.
-The code is not finished yet (need testing, refactoring) but it works.*
+ The code needs testing and a big refactoring, but it can be already used.*

 Requirement:

 * Servlet 3.1+ API.
-* Java 8
+* Java 7+

 ## Installation